--SmarTroll Tip Sheet
+-Multiparameter Meter Tip Sheet

-SmarTroll Tip Sheet
+Multiparameter Meter Tip Sheet

-The following information is required for the "test notes" section of the low-flow test report when using the Smartroll multiparameter meter.
+The following information is required for the "test notes" section of the low-flow test report when using a multiparameter meter.
 The table of prompts may be printed onto index cards, laminated and used as a reminder in the field to ensure that the required information is recorded.

-The following information should have been entered PRIOR to starting the low flow test: Sampler's full name or first initial and full last name (not just initials) Pump serial number Turbidity meter model and serial number (or similar unique designation, i.e., last four digits).
-Static water level from measuring point Total tubing length (inside and outside of well) Check tubing inside diameter shown on template, if not correct, enter correct inside diameter here PVR (including the calculations) Maximum allowable drawdown rate Is #14 tubing used at this location?
-The following information must be captured in the test notes: Pump start time Indicator parameters stable?
-If "no", which parameters were out?
-Record total volume purged before sample collection to compare to PVR Minimum PVR reached?
-2-hour time limit reached?
-Clock time for switch to Modified Sampling Procedure, if applicable Condition that triggered the switch to the Modified Sampling Procedure, if applicable Any adjustments made (including adjustments in flow rates, tubing, etc.) Time at sample collection (as recorded on the bottle) and completion (24 hour clock time) All samples collected, including QC samples (i.e., VOCs, DUPs, FIELD BLANKs,) recorded on the "Sample" page Final Water Level Total Actual Volume Purged (recorded in test notes) and delete "Estimated Purge Volume" Measured Well depth, if required.
+The following information should have been entered PRIOR to starting the low flow test:

+Sampler's full name or first initial and full last name (not just initials)

+Turbidity meter model and serial number (or similar unique designation, i.e., last four digits).

+Check tubing inside diameter shown on template, if not correct, enter correct inside diameter here

+Is #14 tubing used at this location?

+2 hour time limit reached?

+Condition that triggered the switch to the Modified Sampling Procedure, if applicable

+Any adjustments made (including adjustments in flow rates, tubing, etc.)

+Time at sample collection (as recorded on the bottle) and completion (24 hour clock time)

+All samples collected, including QC samples (i.e., VOCs, DUPs, FIELD BLANKs,) recorded on the "Sample" page

+Total Actual Volume Purged (recorded in test notes) and delete "Estimated Purge Volume"

+Measured Well depth, if required.
 If measured, note variation in total depth of well compared to that previously documented.